faster-cpython/benchmarking-public/results/bm-20230705-3.13.0a0-e4c97dd/bm-20230705-linux-x86_64-brandtbucher-justin_symbols-3.13.0a0-e4c97dd-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.02x slower                                                          |

 Benchmark hidden because not significant (9): json_dumps, scimark_monte_carlo, async_tree_memoization, async_tree_cpu_io_mixed, pprint_safe_repr, bench_mp_pool, asyncio_tcp, unpickle, async_generators

+# HPT report

+- Reliability score: 81.69% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x